kaushik0911/nlu-with-python/README.md

  > **After correction**
 What is the meaning of ora-00942?

-after correction Question go through regular expression.
+after correction, question go through regular expressions.
 If the question matches with a regular expression, it output the query for access ontology.

 **query out**